Once upon a time and not so long ago, blogs looked like blogs and websites looked like websites. You could easily tell the difference between the two.

-Then the WordPress CMS came along and changed all this.
-Now, it’s becoming increasingly harder to tell the difference between blogs and websites.
-Not so much in terms of what the sites are being used for, but in terms of website design and also being able to tell what’s “under the hood”.
+Then WordPress came along and everything changed.
+Now, it’s getting harder to tell if the website was built using a “blogging” CMS tool like the WP platform, or if it’s been created using website-building software.
+Not so much in terms of what the sites are being used for, but in terms of web design and also being able to tell what kind of web application is actually powering the site.

 (It’s Getting Harder To Tell Websites Built With Web Development Tools Vs ‘Blogging’ Software!)

-For many website owners, understanding the difference between a CMS application like WordPress and other website-building tools is huge, not so much in terms of the technical differences, but more importantly, in terms of the areas that many website owners care about, like web development costs, ease of use, ability to maintain the website up-to-date, managing web content, etc.
+For many website owners, understanding the difference between a Content Management System tool like WordPress and other website-building software is huge, not so much in terms of the technical differences, but more importantly, regarding the things that matter to most website owners, such as web development costs, ease of use, ability to keep the site up-to-date, managing content, etc.

 Think about this …

-B) The same eye-catching, professional-looking website, but at a much cheaper price than the cost of getting option ”A”.
+B) The same eye-catching, professional-looking website, but at a much cheaper price than the cost of getting option ”A” above built.

-If you went with website ”B” above, then you need to learn more about WordPress, why WordPress can give you an eye-catching website that will probably cost far less to build than websites built with other website development tools … and how to tell these apart!
+If you selected site ”B” above, then you need to know more about WordPress, why WordPress can provide you with an expensive-looking website that will usually cost far less to build than websites built using web-building software … and how to tell the two types apart!

-WordPress is the world’s leading online publishing platform and content management system (CMS).
-It is a budget-friendly CMS platform suitable for all businesses and non-technical users.
+WordPress is the world’s most popular online publishing platform and content management system (CMS).
+It is a powerful CMS suitable for small, medium and even large businesses.

-Whether your reason for having a website or blog is for personal blogging or business use, WordPress is easy enough for a beginner with no web design skills to use, and offers an array of helpful add-ons that make your web presence more effective when it comes to getting your content published, promoting visitor interaction, generating business leads and sales, enhancing your site’s functionality, etc.
+Whether your reason for having a website or blog is for personal blogging or business use, WordPress is easy enough for a beginner with no technical skills to use and manage, and offers an array of helpful features that make your web presence highly effective when it comes to getting your content published and indexed by search engines, promoting visitor interaction, generating business leads and sales, enhancing your site’s functionality, etc.

 With almost one in every five websites around the world being powered by WordPress, chances are that if you already own a website, yours is also a WordPress site.

-And if you don’t have a website yet, or are considering getting one built, then wouldn’t it be great to be able to show your web developer an existing site with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get a similar site built for a much smaller cost?
+And if you don’t have a website yet, or are considering getting a website built, then wouldn’t it be great to be able to show your web developer an existing website with the design and layout that you like, know that it was built with WordPress and that you can, therefore, get something similarly built to a smaller budget if required?

-Was My Website Built Using WordPress?
-Tell-Tale Signs & WordPress-Checking Tools
+Is My Website Built Using WordPress?
+Tell-Tale Signs & WP-Checking Tools

-Do you need to know if a website was built using WordPress?
-Maybe you’ve come here because you’ve heard wonderful things about all of the great advantages of using WordPress, and you’re now wondering if your site was built using the WordPress software, or some other content management system.
+Do you need to know if your website is powered by WordPress?
+Maybe you’ve come to our site because you’ve heard about WordPress, and you’re now wondering if your site runs on WordPress, or some other CMS application.

 Also, have you ever looked at a competitor’s website and wondered what they’re doing to try and get better results online?